maxhcode/WeatherApp/README.md

 This App is using the Archtiecture MVVM

 ### Run the app
-1. Clone or download the repo.
+1. Clone or download the repo
-2. Open the folder which you cloned or downloaded it in.
+2. Open the folder which you cloned or downloaded it in
-3. Open the WeatherApp folder.
+3. Open the WeatherApp folder
-4. Open WeatherApp.xcodeproj.
+4. Open WeatherApp.xcodeproj
 5. Before running the simulator make sure you run the WeatherApp scheme.
 6. Select the desired IPhone simulator and run the simulator with (Cmd+R).